White Wolves

 The event was also featured in John Ford’s Cheyenne Autumn.
 It is interesting to look at these films and compare how differently they approach the event.
 In White Wolves the Indians are simply victims, trying to escape the fort rather than get shipped back to Oklahoma.
 In Cheyenne Autumn, Ford, who had a long history of slandering the Indians, chooses to focus more on the things the Indians did to spark the event.
 He doesn’t exactly condone what happened, but he tries to understand it, in much the same way conservatives tried to understand why American police officers so often shoot unarmed black men.

-When reports reached the East Coast that the Indians had been denied food while imprisoned at Fort Robinson and placed in buildings without heat in fifteen below temperatures, the public attitude toward the treatment of the Indians began to change.
+When reports reached the East Coast that the Indians had been denied food while imprisoned at Fort Robinson and placed in buildings without heat in frigid temperatures, the public attitude toward the treatment of the Indians began to change.
 Editorials questioned the actions of the troops, and a congressional committee was created to investigate the matter.
-Eventually the escaping Indians were allowed to stay on their home turf—as close to a happy ending as the Indians could hope for during this era.
+Eventually, the escaping Indians were allowed to stay on their home turf—as close to a happy ending as the Indians could hope for during this era.

 wolves8